fedden/poker_ai/paper/linked_notes.md

       - This is used during the first 400 minutes of the blueprint strategy training (check pseudo-code in #2)
     - Extreme negative regret pruning
       - Skips entire iteration
-      -See pseudo-code in #2
+      - See pseudo-code in #2
 - Notation
   - (see pg.
 8 & 9 of #2)
 - Abstraction
     - Action Abstraction
-      - Blue Print
+      - Blueprint
         - Newest thought is that we do keep track of all action sequences
           - 664,845,654 action sequences
           - See [2nd full paragraph of 274](http://www.ifaamas.org/Proceedings/aamas2013/docs/p271.pdf), this is